 The time investment

 Wonder Project Ambassadors give back by giving their time.
-All Wonder Project Ambassador undertake initial training.
-For all our challenges, you’ll need to invest an hour a week over a term (6–8 weeks) at the school.
-It’s a big time commitment so you’ll have to talk to your employer about getting the time off to participate.
+For all our challenges, you’ll need to invest at least 3 hours over the challenge to be present in the classroom.
+We understand it’s a big time commitment, so you’ll need to make sure your employer is on board too.

 Our STEM careers ambassadors are required on an ad hoc basis, so that’s a smaller commitment.
-Career ambassadors only need to give a short talk to students on their experiences in STEM, and be available for schools’ career fair days.
+Career ambassadors only need to give a short talk to students on their experiences in STEM.
 We’ll let you know when and where you’re needed, but it’s not weekly.

 How to get your workplace onboard

 Being a Wonder Project Ambassador takes time.
 You’ll need some good reasons to get your employer to give you paid time off to participate.
 Start by telling them that letting you be a Wonder Project Ambassador is an opportunity to: